 FOR MORE: Buy Star Wars Dark Side Rising on Amazon

 Star Wars: Legion makes the list of the best Star Wars board games because you can seize your chance to get your boots on the ground and lead your troops to victory in this miniatures game of thrilling infantry battles in the Star Wars universe.
 This is all about strategic miniatures battle and it is done very well.

 Enter the ground battles of the Galactic Civil War as the commander of a unique army of miniatures filled with troopers, powerful ground or repulsor vehicles, and iconic characters.
 While innovative mechanics for command and control simulate the fog of war and the chaos of battle, the game’s unpainted, easily assembled minis give you a canvas to create the Star Wars army you’ve always wanted to lead into battle.
 For 2 players, games go for about 1 – 2 hours.

-FOR MORE: Buy Star Wars Legion
+FOR MORE: Buy Star Wars Legion on Amazon

 #10 | Star Wars: Epic Duels (2002)